 Let's get straight to the point: why should you conduct survey research and what is the objective to create one?
 Right now half of my readers will leave the blog and they will be right.
 I would do the same.
 So I will change my question: in what business situations should you conduct survey research?
 Does it sound better?
 Let's call these situations research moments.

 Why am I writing about it?
 Firstly, because research moment precedes decision about starting survey, its shape and whole analytical process.
-Secondly, because proper identification of research moment is more important (from the business perspective), than a survey itself.
+Secondly, because proper identification of the research moment is more important (from the business perspective) than a survey itself.
 Surveys can be outsourced to a specialized company or freelancer.
 Identification of the research moment can be done only by a company itself (f.e. marketing team, product manager, or management board).

 What are the most important (in my opinion) research moments?